Kevan-Y/text-ssg/README.md

 - Supports specific output.
 By passing an existing folder to `-o` or `--output`, if not specified it will generate to `dist` folder (See usage).
 - Supports deep tree of files and folders.
 If the user specifies a folder for `--input` or `-i`
 - Generate a menu page `index.html` which has relative links to each of the generated HTML files.
+- New paragraph is separated by a line.

 ## Usage